enonic/old-xp-doc/doc/developer/projects/devmode.rst

 Development mode
 ================

-To speed up the development process you can start the server in dev-mode.
+You can start the server in dev-mode to speed up the development process.
-When using this mode you only need to deploy your code once or when you have modified some Java code.
+When using this mode, you only need to deploy your code once - or when certain situations arise (see below).

 Start server using dev-mode::

-  $ bin/server.sh dev
+  $ $XP_INSTALL/bin/server.sh dev

-First time you will need to deploy the code using ``deploy`` task (see :ref:`gradle_deploy_app`)::
+First time you will need to deploy the code (app, lib, etc.) using the ``deploy`` task (see :ref:`gradle_deploy_app`)::

-  $ gradle deploy
+  $ ./gradlew deploy

 After that, you do not need to redeploy your application except...